-Where to eat on Melbourne’s famous eat streets.
+Where to eat on Melbourne’s and Australia’s famous eat streets.

 The irony.
 Once famed for its Tits ‘n Snitz, the Newmarket Hotel has a new buzzing addition to its basement, The House of Crabs.
 The new owners of the venue, The Dixon Group, have taken a once slick but barely visited venue and nailed a few planks to the six degrees design, added some cheap backlit menus and a sun umbrella.
 And it works.